If you or someone you know has been injured by an IVC filter manufactured by Cook, Cordis, Argon or B. Braun, contact us today at (877) 737-8525

 Did IVC Filter Manufacturers Know About the Danger?

 Over 100,000 IVC filters have been in use since the 1960’s.
 These devices were not intended for permanent placement.
 Manufacturers made the devices retrievable so that doctors could remove the devices once the danger of blood clots or pulmonary embolism passed and the filters were no longer needed.
 Bard, however, allegedly petitioned for the device to be approved as a permanent implant.
 Based on the above noted studies and others, the FDA now recommends the devices be removed as soon as the risk of pulmonary embolism subsides.
-A number of other manufacturers make IVC filters with similar risks, including Bard, Cook, and B. Braun.
+A number of other manufacturers make IVC filters with similar risks, including Cook, Cordis, and B. Braun.

 What Can I Do If I Have Been Injured By An IVC Filter?